F-GOD6/ILMAR/README.md

 ## Acknowledgements

-Our codebase is based on the implementation of [CAIL](https://github.com/Stanford-ILIAD/Confidence-Aware-Imitation-Learning).
+Our codebase is based on the implementation of [CAIL](https://github.com/Stanford-ILIAD/Confidence-Aware-Imitation-Learning) and [MAML](https://github.com/dragen1860/MAML-Pytorch).
+DemoDICE and ISW-BC is based on the implementation of [ISWBC](https://github.com/liziniu/ISWBC) and [DemoDICE](https://github.com/KAIST-AILab/imitation-dice).